Blériot XI – Pioneering Spirit

 Icon of Ingenuity

-One of the most recognisable and successful aircraft types of the pioneering era of aviation, which lasted from 1900 to 1913, was the Blériot XI.
-Arguably, it could also be considered one of the most influential aircraft in history.
+One of the most recognizable and successful aircraft of aviation’s pioneering era (1900–1913) was the Blériot XI.
+It could arguably be considered one of the most influential aircraft in history.

-First flown in January of 1909, the Blériot XI is most famously connected to the historic crossing of the English Channel in July of that same year by the man the aircraft bore the name of, Louis Blériot.
+First flown in January of 1909, the Blériot XI is most famously connected to the historic crossing of the English Channel in July of that same year by the aircraft’s namesake, Louis Blériot.

-Louis Charles Joseph Blériot (1872-1936) was an engineer by training and achieved early success by inventing the first practical automobile headlamp and building a business around it.
-Though he had been interested in aviation since being a student at the prestigious and demanding École Centrale in Paris, he did not experiment in the field until after his headlamp business had generated enough profit to afford him the time and money to do so.
+Louis Charles Joseph Blériot (1872-1936), an engineer by training, achieved early success by inventing the first practical automobile headlamp and building a business around it.
+Though he had been interested in aviation since his time at the prestigious and demanding École Centrale in Paris, he did not experiment in the field until his headlamp business had generated enough profit to afford him the time and resources.

-Blériot’s first serious steps into aviation came with a short lived and unsuccessful partnership with fellow French aviation pioneer, Gabriel Voisin (1880-1973).
-After the partnership was disolved, Blériot created his own company in 1906.
-Blériot Aéronautique, as the new company would become known, was a private company that spent the bulk of its pre World War I existence as a research facility as much as an aircraft manufacturer.
+Blériot’s first serious steps into aviation came through a short-lived and unsuccessful partnership with fellow French aviation pioneer, Gabriel Voisin (1880-1973).
+After the partnership disolved, Blériot created his own company in 1906.
+Blériot Aéronautique, as the new company was known, functioned as much as a research facility as it did an aircraft manufacturer during its pre-World War I years.

 Blériot XI replica performing at Pardubice, Czech Republic in 2018.

-Blériot’s flight over the English Channel in 1909 cemented not only his name, but the Blériot XI into the international conciousness of the day and history books.
-The flight would also ensure that his aircraft business would see continued success for some time to come.
+Blériot’s flight across the English Channel in 1909 cemented not only his name, but the Blériot XI into the international conciousness of the day—and into the history books .
+The flight also ensured the continued success of his aircraft company.

-In 1913, Blériot headed up a consortium to buy the assets of the bankrupt Deperdussin aircraft company, Société de Production des Aéroplanes Deperdussin, better known as SPAD.
-Upon taking possession of SPAD’s assets and absorbing them into his own company, he renamed it Société Pour L’Aviation et ses Dérivés, which allowed him to continue use of the SPAD name.
-SPAD would become a legendary name associated with First World War fighter aircraft from France.
+In 1913, Blériot led a consortium to acquire the bankrupt Deperdussin aircraft company, Société de Production des Aéroplanes Deperdussin, better known as SPAD.
+Upon taking possession of its assets, he renamed the firm Société Pour L’Aviation et ses Dérivés, thereby preserving the SPAD name, which would soon become legendary through the production of First World War fighter aircraft.

-In the post WWI period, the company designed and built aircraft under both the Blériot and SPAD names.
-Blériot ceased using the SPAD name in 1921 and reverted to the Blériot Aéronautique name.
-The final aircraft to be built which bore the Blériot name flew in 1933 and was a large flying boat designed to carry mail from Dakar, Senegal to Natal in Brazil.
+In the post WWI period, the company produced aircraft under both the Blériot and SPAD names.
+In 1921, the SPAD name was discontinued, and the company reverted to Blériot Aéronautique.
+The final aircraft to bear the Blériot name flew in 1933; it was a large flying boat designed to carry mail from Dakar, Senegal, to Natal, Brazil.

-In October of 1936, Blériot and five other aircraft companies were nationalised and merged to become Société nationale des constructions aéronautiques du sud-ouest.
-The new company was best known by its abreviation, SNCASO, and was used to create Sud Aviation in 1957.
-In 1970, through more company mergers, Sud Aviation became part of Aérospatiale.
-Eventually Aérospatiale would become part of today’s Airbus company.
+In October of 1936, Blériot Aéronautique and five other French aircraft companies were nationalised and merged into Société nationale des constructions aéronautiques du sud-ouest (SNCASO).
+SNCASO would later become part of Sud Aviation in 1957, which merged into Aérospatiale in 1970, and eventually became part of today’s Airbus company.

-As such, it would be no form of exageration to see Blériot Aéronautique as one of Airbus’ earliest ancestors.
+As such, it would be no exaggeration to consider Blériot Aéronautique one of Airbus’ earliest ancestors.

 Blériot XI replica performing at Pardubice in 2018.